-Through this learning process, the students will acquire professional skills that can be used in a wide variety of situations, among which how to influence decision-making, communicate ideas, values and opinions more effectively.
-They will also get insight and appreciation of their own and other disciplines and become better professionals.
+Meanwhile, you will learn professional skills useful in a wide variety of situations.
+You will learn to influence decision-making, communicate ideas, values and opinions more effectively.
+You will obtain insight in and appreciation for your own and other disciplines.
+You will become a better professional.

 The PhD Academy will allow participants to deepen their knowledge and theoretical understanding as well as to gain hands-on experience in developing interdisciplinary/intersectoral collaboration.

 - KU Leuven, Belgium (Prof. Pol Ghesquière - Scientific Coordinator)

 - European University at St. Petersburg, Russia

 - Università Ca’ Foscari Venezia, Italy

 - Università degli Studi di Roma “Tor Vergata”, Italy

 At the start of the PhD Academy, the participants will be divided into multidisciplinary teams and they will be given an overall objective, i.e. to build a new society where there was none before (e.g. the colonization of Mars).

 This assignment will be the common thread throughout the week and will lead up to a grand finale on Friday, when each team presents the blue print of its new society in the form of a Pecha Kucha presentation.
 During morning sessions, various keynote speakers will address major topics related to the objective, while afternoons will be used for hands-on training of different skills needed to accomplish the objective and to work on the objective in the assigned teams.
 Throughout the week the participants will receive support and feedback from a variety of coaches.

 - Organizing a society